 When someone tries a product and discovers that it is unique and is different than the competition, the consumer can understand the higher-than-expected price tag because they see value.

 So, what did we learn here?
 It’s that people are comfortable with paying premium prices, as long as the products they buy are truly high quality.
 That’s what we have always been about at Steiner Sports.
 Our business is predicated on value and enhancing the quality of products and experiences that we offer to customers.

-So, what’s your milkshake, or your Sumo orange?
-What brings the “Wow!” from your customers?
-If you’re a consumer, what brings the “Wow!” out of you?
+So, what's your milkshake?
+What brings the "Wow!" from your customers?
+If you're a customer, what brings the "Wow!" out of you?

 Check out the CollectibleXchange COVID-19 Charity Auction!
 We have dozens of amazing items donated by some of the biggest names in sports with all net proceeds going to COVID-19 relief!
 Auction runs through April 3!

 Quote of the day: "Everybody lives by selling something.” – Robert Louis Stevenson

 Song of the Day: “Sympathy for the Devil" - The Rolling Stones